Everything You Wanted to Know About the Barn Owl

 Because the Barn Owl is so common over most of their range they are not considered threatened on a global basis.
 However, there are some local areas that have seen fairly dramatic declines in their numbers and this has been a result of the use of DDT and rodent pesticides along with the ever present urban sprawl, which decreases suitable nesting locations and the supply of food.
 In the United States there are nine states that have the Barn Owl currently listed as threatened.
 What farmers in some parts of the world do not realize is that the best method of eliminating rodents is not through the use of chemicals but by allowing the Barn Owl to flourish in the area.

 I hope you enjoyed this look at another one of our beautiful feathered friends.
-Keep reading below for some interesting facts on the Barn Owl and for articles on other Birds of Prey.

 © 2013 Bill De Giulio